ux-at-icfnext/cwig/pages/prototype/cta/cta-temp.md

 fourth_para: >
   Provides children and youth with information about what child abuse and neglect is and what to do if they are concerned about the safety and well-being of another child.
 See more resources on this topic.
 fifth_subhead: M
-callout-text: Find Help with a Personal Situation
+cta-button: Find Help with a Personal Situation
 cards:
   - card-title: Childhelp National Child Abuse Hotline
     body: "Call or text 24/7, in over 170 languages, to report child abuse or neglect."